-162 Comprehensive Meta-Analysis software (Version 2.2.064; Biostat, Englewood, NJ, USA), was 163 used to conduct a random effects (DerSimonian-Laird inverse variance approach) meta-analysis of 164 the mean difference in acylated ghrelin, total PYY and total GLP-1 during control and exercise trials [16].
-The inputted data included sample sizes, AUCs for the control and exercise conditions (with their 165 166 respective standard deviations) and an imputed correlation coefficient to take into account the fact 167 that all studies were crossover in nature.
-These correlation coefficients were estimated from prior 168 reliability studies in our laboratory and were as follows; acylated ghrelin; r=0.93, total PYY: r=0.71 and 169 GLP-1: r=0.94.
-The software calculated the pooled standardised difference in means to determine the 170 effect size [17].
+Meta-Analysis Procedures.
+Comprehensive metaanalysis software (Version 2.2.064; Biostat, Englewood, NJ, USA) was used to conduct a random effects (DerSimonian-Laird inverse variance approach) meta-analysis of the mean difference in acylated ghrelin, total PYY, and total GLP-1 during control and exercise trials [16].
+The inputted data included sample sizes, AUCs for the control and exercise conditions (with their respective standard deviations), and an imputed correlation coefficient to take into account the fact that all studies were crossover in nature.
+These correlation coefficients were estimated from prior reliability studies in our laboratory and were as follows: acylated ghrelin r = 0.93, total PYY r = 0.71, and GLP-1 r = 0.94.
+The software calculated the pooled standardised difference in means to determine the effect size [17].
 All data are presented as means (95% confidence interval).

-We interpreted standardised mean difference (SMD) values of <0.2 as trivial, 0.2-0.3 as small, 0.4-0.8 as moderate and >0.8 as large [18].
-A negative effect size indicates that exercise was associated with decreased hormone concentrations, while a positive effect size indicates that hormone concentrations increased with exercise [19].
-Heterogeneity was explored using a Q-test, Isquare statistic and the tau-squared statistic.
-An I-square statistic >50% was deemed to be indicative of substantial heterogeneity.
+We interpreted standardised mean difference (SMD) values of <0.2 as trivial, 0.2-0.3 as small, 0.4-0.8 as moderate, and >0.8 as large [18].
+A negative effect size indicates that exercise was associated with decreased hormone concentrations, whilst a positive effect size indicates that hormone concentrations increased with exercise [19].
+Heterogeneity was explored using a Q-test, I-square statistic, and the tausquared statistic.